stormid/storm-svgmagic/README.md

 Per Image Configuration Overrides
 =================================
-Rendering can be overriden on a per image basis by appending parameters to the svg url:
+Rendering can be overridden on a per image basis by appending parameters to the svg url:

 Override default image format
 -----------------------------